JasperFx/oakton/documentation/documentation/aspnetcore/run.md

 <!--Improved "Run" Command-->

-To run your application normally from a command prompt with all the default configuration **from the project root directory**, there's o real change from what you'd do without *Oakton.AspNetCore*.
+To run your application normally from a command prompt with all the default configuration **from the project root directory**, there's no real change from what you'd do without *Oakton.AspNetCore*.
 The command is still just:

 ```
 dotnet run